Uganda March 27-April 5, 2023

 Day 8 Mon April 3

 I was up early, had my own breakfast and saw the following sites in Entebbe.
-I had extended my car rental to include today.
+I extended my car rental to include today.

 Aero Beach statues, planes and other weird stuff.
 In the NM Bizzarium series, this shallow beach is fronted by an “airplane graveyard” – two large passenger jets, a huge helicopter, several fighter jets, and a few smaller planes.
 Also are several painted cement figures, and a few animals.
 Free